lelkin/ART_Contrasts_Analysis/data_analysis.md

 If you’ve come here after reading our paper because you’re curious about how we did our analysis and made our visualizations, welcome\!
-If not, you can find the paper here for some more technical details (INSERT PAPER LINK).
+If not, you can find the paper here for some more technical details (paper link coming soon).

 Either way, we’ll start with a short recap about what we’re doing and why.